How much house can I afford?

 They need to ensure the borrower’s income matches the amount they stated, for instance, with a pay stub or a W-2.
 Annual income is a big factor in helping the lender determine how much a borrower can comfortably afford to repay.

-Though many of the reviewers on our site report brief underwriting processes — from a few days to two weeks, in many cases — many factors can slow the process down.
+Many of the reviewers on our site reported brief underwriting processes — from a few days to two weeks in many cases.
+However, several factors can slow the process down.
 A reviewer from Arizona, for instance, said underwriting took “forever” because the appraisal team underappraised the home “by at least $20,000.”

 The underwriting process starts when you apply for a mortgage with a lender and ends when you receive the Closing Disclosure, a required form that outlines the terms of your loan.
 The process may vary slightly from lender to lender, but it tends to follow the general steps listed below.